+The VPLMN ID for PSIs may contain one or more specific values for the MCC and MNC and/or one or more wildcarded values for MCC and/or MNC.

 How the UE associates applications to PDU Sessions based on URSP Rules follows the same procedure as described in clause 6.6.2.3.